fac21/rosie-odonnell-timer/README.md

  - I've really understood the powers of commits to Github this week, I've gone back through commits to start again when I've coded myself into more bugs than before, or when I was looking for certain piece of CSS styling.
 I know everyone raves about how good it is to access all your saves, but now I finally *get* it!

+- If you want to use a centre class to give a max-width to an element, you also need to give it a width.
+I had loads of issues where the center tag wasn't being applied, because I hadn't applied a width.